MikeFoto/ansible_docker_swarm_leader/README.md

-# Docker Swarm node setup as a Manager
+# Docker Swarm node setup
+As a Manager

 # License